Set up Facebook sign-in

 You can skip the remaining steps (2-5) as they are not required for Flutter apps or have already been covered.

-Go to Use cases > Customize > Settings and find Allowed Domains for the JavaScript SDK.
-Add all domains where your app will be accessible:
+- Under Allowed Domains for the JavaScript SDK, add all domains where your app will be accessible:

 https://yourdomain.com.

-This configuration enables Facebook authentication to work on these domains.
-Without this, Facebook Sign In will fail due to CORS restrictions.
+This enables Facebook authentication on these domains.
+Without it, Facebook sign-in fails due to CORS restrictions.

-The facebook javascript SDK is only allowed to use with https but you can test the plugin in your localhost with an error message in your web console.
+The Facebook JavaScript SDK is only allowed over https, but you can test the plugin on localhost (you will see an error message in your web console).

 For more detailed web setup instructions, refer to the flutter_facebook_auth web documentation.